p4 depot

 Working with spec depots

 The spec depot, if present, tracks changes to user-edited forms, such as client workspace specifications, jobs, and branch mappings.
 There can be only one spec depot per server.
-Files in the spec depot are automatically generated by Helix Server, and are represented in Helix Server syntax as follows:
+Files in the spec depot are automatically generated by Helix Core Server, and are represented in Helix Core Server syntax as follows:

 //specdepotname/formtype/objectname[suffix]